Analysis | TSMC’s Biggest Threat Isn’t an Intel Resurgence

 “The company aims to exceed market growth by expanding capacity at advanced nodes, adjusting prices and adding new customers,” it said in a statement announcing fourth-quarter earnings.

 TSMC also said earlier this month that it expects to outpace the broader market in 2022 and is spending a record $44 billion to allow that to happen.
-Companies don’t tend to tell people if they expect to underperform, but when you have the two biggest names — accounting for at least two-thirds of the foundry market — making the claim, you know they can’t all be right.
+When you have the two biggest names — accounting for at least two-thirds of the foundry market — making the same claim, you know they can’t both be right.

 Yet Samsung’s confidence ought to be taken seriously.
 Its technology isn’t very far behind TSMC, and even matches or beats it in some regards, while it’s been successful in quietly building its client list and offering an alternative to its Taiwanese competitor.